PelmeenidHapukoorega/Solutions-Architect/AZ-900/03-Azure-Services/Virtual machines.md

 Virtual machine availability sets are a tool to help you build a more resilient and highly available environment.
 They are designed to ensure that VMs stagger updates and have a varied power, network connectivity preventing you from losing all your VMs with a single network or power failure.

 ### Why does it exist?

+To provide local redundancy for VMs within a single data center thus ensuring that apps remain available even when hardware fails or maintenance event occurs

 ### What does it do?

+Availability sets distribute your VMs across seperate physical hardware within a single data center to ensure high availability for your apps.

 ### How does it work?

+By using providers underlying control plane to group VMs and then automatically enforce the distribution of those VMs across distinct physical failure boundaries within a data center.

+### Summary

+Availability sets is like duplication of all your VMs in different places.
+It distributes your VMs automatically across seperate physical servers within a data center to create high availability and redundancy.
+Its like having your own real estate agent that picks you real estate in different locations to ensure variety.
+I.e you dont want to have your virtual machines all in 1 place, because if an outage occurs, all of that is lost.

+### VM resources

+* Size (purpose, number of processor cores, amount of RAM)
+* Storage disks (HDD, SSD, etc)
+* Networking (virtual network, public IP address, port configuration)